Adam & Eve: Learning to Be Satisfied

 “Why can’t I have that?
 I want it!”

 Instead of: “I don’t really need that.
 I have enough.”

-But aren't we still doing that though?
+But aren’t we still doing that though?
 We like to think only the very rich are discontent with what they have.
-When the truth is every day we whine and complain about something that we have that a lot of that other people would want.
+When the truth is, every day we whine and complain about something that we have that a lot of that other people would want.

 As Jamaicans say:

-When we focus on the "missing" element, we forget to give praise for our many blessings.
+1. Praise God.
+We were created for worship, but when we focus on the “missing” element, we forget to give praise for our many blessings.
 In more cases than not, our quest for that one thing costs us everything else.
 Want all, lose all.

 Eve’s desire for the “missing thing” cost her and her husband everything.
 Their home.
 Their cozy jobs.
 A stress-free life.
 An unhindered friendship with God.